microsoft/ComplianceCxE/docs/notes/mip-dlp/DLP-policy-externalshare.md

-# Preventing users from sharing sensitive documents outside your organization
+# Preventing and educating users from sharing sensitive documents externally

 ## Overview
 This short note is to help organizations build a policy to help educate their information workers to apply the right label when sharing files externally.